William Contreras Player Props: Brewers vs. Cardinals

 |Games w/1+ RBI

-- The Cardinals are sending Montgomery (1-0) to the mound to make his second start of the season.
+- Woodford (0-1) gets the start for the Cardinals, his second of the season.

-- His last time out was on Sunday against the Toronto Blue Jays, when the left-hander threw five innings, surrendering three earned runs while allowing six hits.
+- The right-hander last appeared on Monday against the Atlanta Braves, when he went 4 1/3 innings, allowing six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.